wejs/we-plugin-rss/README.md

 # We.js RSS plugin

-> RSS plugin to add suport for RSS response type
+> RSS plugin to add suport to format response in RSS compatible format, avaible for lists

 ## Configuration